-One should read his work in order to understand his arguments, but no one needs to go to college in order to understand Marx’ thought, and no one needs to read Capital in its entirety to acquire this understanding.
+One should read his work in order to understand his arguments, but no one needs to go to college in order to understand Marx’ thought.
+No one needs to read Capital in its entirety to acquire this understanding, either.

-Aside from his theory of exploitation and alienation, Marx offers nothing to economics, morality or ethics.
+Aside from his theory of exploitation and alienation, Marx offers absolutely nothing to economics, morality or ethics.
 It’s essentially a long winded whine by an angry, embittered parasite who craved power.
-Marxism splits the world into two groups, exploiters and the exploited.
-It’s correct, except that he has it backwards.
-The state are the exploiter class and everyone else are the exploited.
+Marxism splits the world into two groups, the exploiters and the exploited.
+It’s correct, except that Marx has it backwards.
+The State and its agents comprise the exploiter class and everyone else are the exploited.

 David Harvey spends all this time lavishing praise over the book and fawns endlessly over how profound it is.
-He implores us to read it in its entirety because, after all, you can only grasp its alleged profundity if you go the full distance, but have you actually taken his advice?
+He implores us to read it in its entirety because, after all, you can only grasp its alleged profundity if you go the full distance.
+Have you actually taken his advice?
 Have you actually read Capital in its entirety?
 Or are you just hypnotized by its complexity and assume that it is intrinsically meritorious because it’s a “challenging” work?
-And besides, Marx was “Down with the People”, right?
+Besides, Marx was “Down with the People”, right?

-You can be against the capitalist running dogs AND engage in pretentious and masturbatory dialectic inquiry and “deconstruct” the bourgeois veil of reality all at once, right?
+You can be against the capitalist running dogs AND engage in pretentious and masturbatory dialectic inquiry.
+You can spend hours deconstructing the bourgeois veil of reality, right?
 We need to figure out the superstructure because it’s all an a priori construction, right?

 I propose that this entire pretense of intellectual depth in Marxist thought is exactly one of the reasons this stuff persists.
 I mean, wow, he takes the Ricardian models of value and INTRODUCES the idea of “socially useful” labor time.

 How does engaging with Capital leave you feeling anything other than victimized by capitalism?